Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Background and Related Work

 There are many business scenarios within which the predictions of this paper would be very useful.
 This section discusses those scenarios.

 We study open source software since it is becoming more prominent in the overall software engineering landscape.
-As said in our introduction, over 80\% of the software in any technology product or service are now open-source~\cite{zemlin2017}.
+As said in our introduction, over 80\% of the software in any technology product or service is now open-source~\cite{zemlin2017}.

-As the open source community matures, so to does its management practices.
+As the open source community matures, so too does its management practices.
 Increasingly, open source projects are becoming more structured with organizing foundations.
-For example, as the largest software organizations, the Apache Foundation and Linux Foundation currently host 371 projects and 166 projects respectively~\cite{apacheprojects,linuxprojects}.
-For the promising projects, those organizations and investors invest significant funds to secure seats on the board of directors of those projects.

-Although the stakeholders of these projects have different intentions, they all need indicators of project status to make decisions.
-For insiders, projects managers need metrics to learn where to put resources, and justifications to convince that it is cost effective to pay developers to work on specific tasks.
-On the other hand, for outsiders who are curious, and thinking about join these foundations, those curious organizations are more likely to invest and participate in ``healthy'' projects (and here, ``health'' is measured via the publicly available information and features on those projects).
+For example, as the largest software organizations, the Apache Software Foundation and Linux Foundation currently host 371 projects and 166 projects respectively~\cite{apacheprojects,linuxprojects}.
+For the promising projects, those organizations invest significant funds to secure seats on the board of those projects.
+Although the stakeholders of these projects have different opinions, they all need indicators of project status to make decisions.
+For example, project managers need information about upcoming activities in the development to decide where to put resources, and justifications to convince that it is cost effective to pay developers to work on specific tasks.

-We focus on the seven GitHub features listed in Section~\ref{sect:intro} for the predictions.
-Features like contributors and commits are essential parts of GitHub projects, commits record changes to files in development, while contributors make contributions in different ways, including make commits, create issues, or propose pull-request, etc. Projects cannot even exist without these features.
-Another measure of open source project health are the number of pull-requests and issues.
-Developers use pull-requests to propose changes and pull in their contributions, and use issues to track ideas, enhancements, tasks and bugs, etc.